Austria-born, NYC-based, Classical- and Jazz-trained, Genre-bending Singer/Songwriter and Electric Violinist ROSE BARTU

-The first single FREEDOM is an anthem for freedom, justice and respect for all people and garnered over 370,000 plays on Spotify.
+The first single FREEDOM is an anthem for freedom, justice and respect for all people and garnered close to 500,000 plays on Spotify.
 Her new sound reminds us of legendary bands like Portishead and Massive Attack, and more recent artists like Haim and CHVRCHES.